mikey0000/Python-ElectricKiwiApi/README.md

 session management / token management, there are enough libraries and frameworks that already do this very well, no point reinventing the wheel

-Authentication is left to you.
+Authentication has been left to you.

 ## How to use it